All Episodes

 Hello.

-Yeah, that's good to talk to you.
+Good to talk to you.

-Uh well, the reason I called is I was uh just wanting to let everybody know out there that uh I've been hearing a lot on the radio and on the news about uh the unions all supporting you know the health care bill and things and uh there's a lot of us union members out here that are conservative who work in plants that are union plants, and we are definitely, and in this area, a majority of our union people are definitely against this health care bill.
+The reason I called is I was just wanting to let everybody know out there that I've been hearing a lot on the radio and on the news about the unions all supporting the health care bill and things.

-And uh I just like if they would call in and let them know, yeah, I'm union members, uh, you know, and we don't approve of this, and we are gonna affect your vote next time you run if here's the here's the thing, and I know you're right.
+And if they would call in and let them know, yeah, I'm union members, you know, and we don't approve of this, and we are going to affect your vote next time you run this.

-I mean, the the the members of the service uh employees international union, headed up by Andy Stern, Andy Stern, the most frequent visitor to the White House.
+I mean, the members of the service employees international union headed up by Andy Stern.

 He and Obama are practically blood brothers.

-And and even if there are members of the SEIU, the working people of that union who oppose what Andy Stern's doing, they can't stop it.
+And even if there are members of the SEIU, the working people of that union who oppose what Andy Stern's doing, they can't stop it.

 Andy Stern raised $60 million for Obama.

-Sixty million.
+$60 million.

 Family got 30 people coming in next week.

-And so actually it's not it's not so minor.
+And so, actually, it's not so minor.

-A couple of rooms, some pretty major changes not involving any construction.
+A couple of rooms, some pretty major changes, not involving any construction.

-There's a lot of people in the house doing work, and I I I got home yesterday afternoon.
+There's a lot of people in the house doing work.

 I have never in my life been late on an American Express payment until this week.

-Sturdley, you answered a phone yesterday.
+Sturdley, you answered the phone yesterday.

 It was American Express on the phone.

-And uh they called.
+And they called.

-I they never call.
+They never call.

 So I picked up the phone.